BattletechModders/CustomBundle/CustomActivatableEquipment/Readme.txt

 			"FailISDamage":10,  - Damage to inner structure on fail "FailCrit":true, - if true fail inflicts critical rolls.
 			"SelfCrit": false - if true make crit hit to self.
-			"FailDamageLocations":["LeftLeg","RightLeg"], - list of locations to crit rolls.
+			"FailDamageLocations":["LeftLeg","RightLeg"], - list of locations to damage.
-			                              Avaible values Head,LeftArm, LeftTorso , CenterTorso,RightTorso,RightArm,LeftLeg,RightLeg.
+			                              Available values Head,LeftArm, LeftTorso, CenterTorso, RightTorso,RightArm,LeftLeg,RightLeg.
 ONLY this values.
+			"FailDamageVehicleLocations":["Front","Left"], - list of locations to damage.
+Used if component installed on vehicle Avaible values Front,Left,Right,Rear,Turret.
+If vehicle is turret-less damage will not be inflicted.
 							Fail damage notes: if FailCrit is true crit is always inflicted.
-Random roll is just for component.
+Random roll is just for detect target component.
-							Crits hits only occupied slots (instead of vanilla logic) no matter if component is destroyed.
+							Crits hits only occupied slots (instead of vanilla logic), if component is destroyed it is skipped from roll.
-							So have lone ammo boxes in FailDamageLocations without other crit-traps is a bad idea as showed in demo video.
+			"FailCritComponents": false - if true fail inflicts critical rolls, but logic is different from "FailCrit".
+			"FailCritLocations":["LeftLeg","RightLeg"], - list of locations to crit rolls.
+			"FailCritVehicleLocations": ["Front","Left"] - list of locations to crit rolls. if "FailCrit" is true all fail damage to locations inflicts crit roll to detect which component will be targeted.
+Eg. if FailDamageLocations array contains three locations three crit roll will be preformed But if FailCritComponents is true, fail results only one crit roll.
+It will list all components from FailCritLocations and than choose one to crit.
+			"FailCritExcludeComponentsTags" : [], - if component have one of tag from this list it will be excluded from fail damage crit roll both (FailCrit and FailCritComponents) methods
+			"FailCritOnlyComponentsTags" : [], - if not empty only component having at least one tag from this list will be used to drit roll crit roll both (FailCrit and FailCritComponents) methods
 			"MechTonnageWeightMult" : 20 - installed chassis tonnage restriction multiplier.
 Tonnage restriction from (Component.Tonnage-1)*(MechTonnageWeightMult)+1 to (Component.Tonnage)*(MechTonnageWeightMult)
 			                                with component tonnage - 5 and MechTonnageWeightMult - 20 chassis tonnage restriction will be from (5-1)*20 + 1 = 81 to 5*20 = 100
 			"MechTonnageSlotsMult" : 20  - installed chassis tonnage restriction multiplier.